aaronzberger/CMU_Warthog_Velodyne/README.md

     │   ├── VLP-16.urdf  --> Modify lines 5-6 to change Lidar position (launches Lidar)
     │   └── warthog_velodyne.urdf.xacro  --> Custom Warthog model containing a Lidar and camera
     │
-    ├── vine_models  --> Vine models to copy to your gazebo models folder (~/.gazebo/models)
+    ├── vine_models  --> Terrain and vine models to copy to your gazebo models folder (~/.gazebo/models) │   ├── Roug_terrain
     │   ├── Vine1
     │   ├── Vine2
     │   └── Vine3
     │
     ├── worlds
-    │   └── empty.world  --> An empty world, to use until you [create custom ones](https://github.com/aaronzberger/CMU_Vineyard_World_Creator)
+    │   └── empty.world  --> An empty world, to use until you [create custom one](https://github.com/aaronzberger/CMU_Vineyard_World_Creator)
+    │   └── flat_terrain_easy.world  --> World to simulate vines placed in rows on flat terrain.
+Easy difficulty from  perception and control purposes.
+    │   └── rough_terrain_hard.world  --> World to simulate vines placed in rows on rough not flat terrain.
+Poses a harder dificulty for perception and control.
     │
     ├── CMakeLists.txt  --> ROS Required for compilation
     └── package.xml  --> ROS Required for compilation